 Do employers go out searching for candidates’ social media profiles?
 Megan Malcolm, a recruiter at Handshake, doesn’t: “We don’t evaluate people based on their social media interactions.
 It creates bias and has nothing to do with their work.”

 Policies vary between employers, though, so it’s still smart to take a few basic steps to build an online presence that enhances, not takes away from, your application.

 Your first step is to do an online search of your first and last name and see what comes up.
 If you want to go the extra mile, you can also set up an alert on your name so you’re updated on any new content.

 Go through at least the first few pages of the search results.
 Be sure to try a few different search combinations, including your name and school name, your name and city, and any usernames.

-If you find anything that’s inappropriate, or you wouldn’t want a hiring manager to see, contact the owner of the website and ask them to take it down.
-If there’s an embarrassing photo from a friend’s social media, remove any tags that identify you, or ask them if they can remove the photo.
+If you find anything you wouldn’t want a hiring manager to see, contact the owner of the website and ask them to take it down.
+If there’s an embarrassing photo from a friend’s social media account, remove any tags that identify you, or ask them if they can remove the photo.

 - Be careful with all of your profile pictures.
 Even if your accounts are private, these may not be.
 Replace any that you think are inappropriate for a professional contact or hiring manager to see.

 - Be selective about who you connect with on social media.
 Go through your lists of friends and connections regularly.

 - Avoid posting anything negative about someone else, including classmates, former coworkers, professors, etc. These kinds of negative posts not only could hurt someone else’s reputation, but they’ll reflect poorly on you as well.